 Lack of Interest in Sex or Intimacy

-The partner of the person struggling with hidden depression is more likely to notice things such as changes in intimacy or a decreased interest in sex.
+A partner may be more likely to notice changes in intimacy or a decrease in sexual interest in someone struggling with hidden depression.
 Research has shown that experiencing depression can affect someone’s sexual functioning, with the “more severe the depression, the greater the intensity of problems in sexual functioning, specifically sexual desire and sexual satisfaction.”3

 Reasons People Hide Their Depression